 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 3.
-If necessary, remove the fan from its antistatic package.

-4. Install the fan
+If necessary, remove the TPMD card from its antistatic package. - 4.
+Install the TPMD card as follows: - a.
+Gently push the card (A) straight into its slot on the system backplane. - b.
+Push the tab (B) in the direction shown to fit the card into its position.